jhawthorn/ttytest/README.md

 @tty = TTYtest.new_terminal(%(PS1='$ ' /bin/sh), width: 80, height: 7)
 @tty.send_line('echo "Hello, world"'))

-# you can use @tty.rows to access the entire pane, split by line into an array.
+# If you want to print the current terminal rows as an array of lines, you can use @tty.print_rows.
 @tty.print_rows # prints out the contents of the terminal as an array:
 # ["$ echo \"Hello, world\"", "Hello, world", "$", "", "", "", ""]

+# you can use @tty.rows to access the entire pane, split by line into an array.
-# if you want to programatically access the rows, you can do so using @tty.rows
+# if you want to programatically access the rows, you can do so using @tty.rows.
-p @tty.rows # is equivalent to above statement @tty.print_rows
+p @tty.rows # this is equivalent to above statement @tty.print_rows.

-# you can use @tty.capture to access the entire pane.
+# If you want to print the current terminal contents, you can use @tty.print.
 @tty.print # prints out the contents of the terminal:
 # $ echo "Hello, world"
 # Hello, world
 # $

+# you can use @tty.capture to access the entire pane.
-# if you want to programatically access the entire pane, you can do so using @tty.capture
+# if you want to programatically access the entire pane, you can do so using @tty.capture.
-p "\n#{@tty.capture}" # is equivalent to above statement @tty.print
+p "\n#{@tty.capture}" # this is equivalent to above statement @tty.print
 ```

 ### Constants